-San Francisco, California EB-5 attorney Vaughan de Kirby can help you take the guesswork out of the EB-5 visa process.
+San Francisco, California EB-5 Investment Immigration attorney Vaughan de Kirby can help you take the guesswork out of the EB-5 visa process.
 In his FREE report, he offers step-by-step information on coming to the U.S. with an EB-5 visa—including filing paperwork, getting visas for your family members, and transitioning your visa into a green card.
-Click the link on this page to get your copy of the Investor's Path to a Green Card: How Investing in America Can Put You and Your Family on the Path to Greater Wealth and U.S. Permanent Residency.
+Click the link on this page to get your copy of the Complete Guide to the EB-5 Green Card: Critical Knowledge for Investors Who Want to Make the Best Decisions for Themselves and Their Families.

 What Are the Benefits of the EB-5 Investor Visa?